Intrinsic Bias Metrics Do Not Correlate with Application Bias: Introduction

-This leaves NLP bias research in a precarious position.
-Research into the utility and performance of word embeddings has extensively studied the relationship of intrinsic metrics, such as analogies and semantic similarity \cite{Hill2015SimLex999ES}, to extrinsic metrics, such as accuracy and F1, across multiple languages and models \cite{Glavas2019HowT, Ruder_2019}.
-Bias research lacks the same type of systematic study, and thus as a field we are exposed to three large risks: 1) making misleading claims about the fairness of our systems, 2) concentrating our efforts at debiasing in suboptimal areas, and most importantly, 3) feeling a false sense of security as if we are making more progress on the issue than we in fact are.
-Our bias research can be rigorous and innovative, but without a solid understanding of the meaning of the metrics upon which we evaluate it, we cannot come to dependable or reliable conclusions.
+This untested assumption leaves NLP bias research in a precarious position.
+Research into the \emph{semantics} of word embeddings has already shown that intrinsic metrics \citep[e.g. using analogies and semantic similarity, as in ][]{Hill2015SimLex999ES} do not correlate well with extrinsic metrics \cite{Faruqui2016ProblemsWE}.
+Research into the bias of word embeddings lacks the same type of systematic study, and thus as a field we are exposed to three large risks: 1) making misleading claims about the fairness of our systems, 2) concentrating our efforts on the wrong problem, and most importantly, 3) feeling a false sense of security that we are making more progress on the problem than we are.
+Our bias research can be rigorous and innovative, but unless we understand the limitations of metrics we use to evaluate it, it might have no impact.

-This paper presents the first comparison of intrinsic and extrinsic metrics of bias, to analyse whether there is a correlation between them, and in which cases it holds.
-It addresses the following research question:

-\textbf{\textit{Is there a reliable relationship between the most commonly used intrinsic bias metric for embeddings (WEAT) and bias as measured in downstream applications?}}

-To answer this, we analyse the relationship between intrinsic and extrinsic bias metrics for English (en) and Spanish (es), for two common embedding algorithms (word2vec and fastText) and for two downstream tasks (coreference resolution and hatespeech detection).
+In this paper, we ask: \textbf{Does the commonly used intrinsic metric for embeddings (WEAT) correlate with extrinsic metrics of application bias?} To answer this question, we analyse the relationship between intrinsic and extrinsic bias.
+Our study considers two languages (English and Spanish), two common embedding algorithms (word2vec and fastText) and two downstream tasks (coreference resolution and hatespeech detection).

+While we find a moderately high correlation between these metrics in a handful of conditions, we find no correlation or even negative correlation in most conditions.
+Therefore, we recommend that the ethical scientist or engineer does not rely on intrinsic metrics when attempting to mitigate bias, but instead focuses on the harms of specific applications and test for bias directly.

 As additional contributions to these findings, we release new WEAT metrics for Spanish, and a new gender-annotated test set for hatespeech detection for English, both of which we created in the course of this research.